wng91/Cleaning-data-assignment/README.md

 6) Create a new tidy dataset that average of each variable for each activity and each subject.

+7) Change the activity number to activity name

-7) Save the tidy dataset as a textfile.
+8) Save the tidy dataset as a textfile.

 #This is the Code Book describing the variables.